 Partnership with University of Canberra

-U3A ACT has a Memorandum of Understanding with the University of Canberra.
+U3A Canberra has a Memorandum of Understanding with the University of Canberra.
 This allows U3A financial members to audit units at the University of Canberra at its Bruce campus.

 Auditing is defined as listening.
 U3A members have audited a variety of units and have found the experience rewarding, saying that the units have been of a high quality and very interesting.